COSBlab/IPL-workshop/DAY-2/README.md

   1. BLAST: potential partners discovered with a sequence similarity search
   2. Foldseek: potential partners discovered with a structure similiarity search

-* as an example, we will build a protein complex of the viral protein in complex with the Fab P17 (BLAST) and XXX (Foldseek)
+* as an example, we will build a protein complex of the viral protein in complex with the Fab P17 (BLAST) and the non-neutralizing antibody 4-33 (Foldseek)

-* we will retrieve the FASTA sequences of the partners directly from the [PDB](https://www.rcsb.org) by downloading them from the entries of the homologues identified with BLAST and Foldseek, for example [7cwl](https://www.rcsb.org/structure/7cwl), chains I and K
+* we will retrieve the FASTA sequences of the partners directly from the [PDB](https://www.rcsb.org) by downloading them from the entries of the homologues identified with BLAST and Foldseek, for example [7cwl](https://www.rcsb.org/structure/7cwl), chains I and K, and [8csj](https://www.rcsb.org/structure/8csj), chains B and C

 * on the AF3 webpage, the students will input one sequence per each component of the protein complex and submit the job.
 The students are invited to model multiple protein complexes using different antibodies/receptors, within the limit of the number of jobs allowed per day